get-woke/woke/README.md

   woke [globs ...] [flags]

 Flags:
+  -c, --config string       YAML file with list of rules
       --debug               Enable debug logging
       --exit-1-on-failure   Exit with exit code 1 on failures.
 Otherwise, will always exit 0 if any failures occur -h, --help                help for woke
-  -r, --rule-config string   YAML file with list of rules
       --stdin               Read from stdin
   -v, --version             version for woke
 ```

 ### File globs